dell/csm-docs/content/docs/concepts/resiliency/_index.md

 * Pods that use persistent volumes from multiple CSI drivers.
 This _cannot_ be supported because multiple controller-podmons (one for each driver type) would be trying to manage the failover with conflicting actions.

-* ReadWriteMany volumes.
-This may have issues if a node has multiple pods accessing the same volumes.
-In any case once pod cleanup fences the volumes on a node, they will no longer be available to any pods using those volumes on that node.
-We will endeavor to support this in the future.
+* When using ReadWriteMany volumes, issues occur if multiple pods on the same node access the same volume.
+During pod cleanup, the volume is fenced on that node, making it unavailable to any other pods on the same node that are using it.

 * Multiple instances of the same driver type (for example two CSI driver for PowerFlex deployments.)

 * PowerFlex with Resiliency is not supported for the NFS protocol.